-In the Save Our Bones Program I explain the bone health benefits of sea salt and recommend that you avoid regular table salt.
+In the Osteoporosis Reversal Program I explain the bone health benefits of sea salt and recommend that you avoid regular table salt.
 In case you’re still using table salt, today you’ll get a brief summary of why you should make the switch.

 So you might be wondering what to do with all your leftover salt.
 Should you just toss it away?
 Not so fast, because salt is a great non-toxic household cleaning and beauty product replacement.